-The Library's collections are an indispensable resource for the Museum’s research, exhibit development and educational programs.
+The Marie Louise Rosenthal Library's collections are an indispensable resource for the Museum’s research, exhibit development and educational programs.

 The Library’s holdings include over 275,000 volumes of books and journals, along with significant special collections of archives, manuscripts, photo archives and original natural history illustrations.
 The strengths of the Library collections closely parallel the strengths of the Museum’s scientific collections in the fields of anthropology, botany, geology, paleontology and zoology.
 The collections emphasize biological systematics, evolutionary biology, geology, archaeology, ethnology and material culture.